neuro4ml/neuro4ml.github.io/Week_2/1-Synapses1.md

 So what happens once this signal reaches the neuron's axon terminals?

-## Chemical Synapses
+## Chemical synapses

 If we zoom into on one of these [terminals](#zoomed-terminal), we can see that this is where our neuron connects to another adjacent neuron.

 This connection is called a '**synapse**', and the neurons on either side of the synapse are called the pre- and post-synaptic neurons.
-These connections can either be electrical (known as gap junctions), or chemical (like the one shown in [Figure 2](#zoomed-terminal)).
+These connections can either be electrical (known as gap junctions), or chemical (like the one shown in [](#zoomed-terminal)).

 So what makes up a chemical synapse?